-Crisp's outbound solutions allow users to quickly and easily import data into their on-premise databases.
+Crisp's destination connectors allow users to quickly and easily import data into their on-premise databases.
 Below is a guide for doing this with our Azure Blob Storage connector.

 In this example, you will need to have the following to start:

 - A Crisp account with the appropriate subscription level